-LROs should design their SMS in a manner to comply with the requirements of the safety related processes described in this guidance document.
-LROs may use the elements described in this guidance document to check correspondence with their own organisation, in order to inform decisions on necessary actions to ensure compliance with the above-mentioned requirements.
+A new RU/IM may design their safety related processes on the basis of elements described in this guidance document.
+An existing RU/IM may use the elements described in this guidance document to check correspondence with their own organisation, in order to inform decisions on necessary actions to ensure compliance with the above-mentioned requirements.

-A LRO's SMS, in common with the concept of management systems, should contain a description of safety related processes and procedures, all of which shall be capable of assessment and independent audits.
+A railway organisation's SMS, in common with the concept of management systems, should contain a description of safety related processes and procedures, all of which shall be capable of assessment